 Creative Lenses Forum London, 'Innovative business models in the arts'

-This one-day forum, taking place at Chelsea College of Arts, is part of a four-year European action research project called Creative Lenses which is led in the UK by UAL and London-based independent arts venue Village Underground.
+This one-day forum, took place at Chelsea College of Arts, is part of a four-year European action research project called Creative Lenses which is led in the UK by UAL and London-based independent arts venue Village Underground.
 Thinkers and managers from arts and cultural organisations, academia and business will be invited to explore business models in independent arts venues and performing arts organisation.
 The event will combine high profile keynote presentations with practical workshops.

 Creative Lenses Focus group